thompsar/clusterf/README.md

 # ClusterF
-*An application for finding and viewing chemical clusters in the Chembridge library based on HTS results*
+*An application for finding and viewing chemical clusters in the Chembridge libraries based on HTS results*

 ## Getting Started